BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/sonarcloud_request.md

 ## Step 0
 **Is your repository on `bcgov` GitHub Organization?**
-We have install SonarCloud on `bcgov` GitHub Organization for application teams to use.
+We have installed SonarCloud on `bcgov` GitHub Organization for application teams to use.
 Only repositories inside the bcgov GitHub Organization are supported through this request.

 **Are you the admin user of the GitHub repositories?**
 The request requires a repository administrator to make the request.
 The requestor will be assigned as the SonarCloud repository admin.
 Requests from a non-admin user will be closed.